solo-io/supergloo/docs/content/concepts/role_based_api.md

           clusters:
             - "*"
   # An empty virtualMeshScopes field means that no virtual mesh actions are allowed
-  # An empty failoverServiceScopes field means that no failover services can be applied by this role bearer
   accessPolicyScopes:
     - identitySelectors:
         - kubeServiceAccountRefs: